Dear readers, to begins with, I started this blog to dive into the world of physical quantities and make sense of how we measure everything around us.

 BASE AND DERIVED QUANTITIES :

-INTERNATIONAL SYSTEM OF UNITS (SI) FOR PHYSICAL QUANTITES:
+INTERNATIONAL SYSTEM OF UNITS (SI) FOR PHYSICAL QUANTITIES:

 In 1960, the 11th General Conference on Weights and Measures adopted a world-wide system of measurements called SI units.